helpnearby/helpnearby-legal/legal/terms-of-service.md

 **Address**: Unit 2201, 10 Atchison Street, St Leonards NSW 2065 \
 **Email**: [contact@helpnearby.com.au](mailto:contact@helpnearby.com.au)

 These Terms of Service ("Terms") form a legally binding agreement between you ("you", "User") and Help Nearby Pty Ltd (ACN 692 636 963) of 10 Atchison Street, St Leonards NSW 2065, Australia ("Help Nearby", "we", "us", "our").
+These Terms of Service also constitute the End User Licence Agreement (EULA) for our mobile applications.
 They govern your access to and use of:

 * our website located at [https://www.helpnearby.com.au/](https://www.helpnearby.com.au/) (the **Website**),
 * our mobile applications (the **App**), and